 This rare set of twelve is both sturdy and comfortable.
 Very minor differences in the details of construction indicate that this is an assembled set although they are outwardly identical.

 A small group of American-made chairs of this model are known including four in figured maple (with a pair of figured maple settees, en suite), one of these in the collection of The Brooklyn Museum, is attributed to French-born Philadelphia cabinetmaker Michel Bouvier (1791-1874), as is its mate at the Carnegie Museum of Art.
-A set of eight figured maple chairs with ebonized decoration are in an important private New York City collection.
+A set of eight closely related figured maple chairs with ebonized decoration, by the same maker, are in an important private New York City collection.
 These sets have carved half-anthemion above the slip seats rather than the quarter-fan treatment used in the present set.
 Rudolph Ackermann published a related chair in 1819 in his Repository of Arts.